JackyLeeDesign/vue-starter-boilerplate/README.md

 ## 🔍 Overview

 This boilerplate provides a ready-to-use Vue setup.
 It's optimized for both development and production builds.
-# 🚀 Vue Starter Boilerplate

-Welcome to the Vue Starter Boilerplate!
-This boilerplate is designed to give developers a smooth start to their Vue projects, complete with essential configurations and tools.

-## 🔍 Overview

-This boilerplate provides a ready-to-use Vue setup.
-It's optimized for both development and production builds.
 ## 🚀 Getting Started

 To begin with this boilerplate, simply clone it and install the required dependencies.